 Skip to main content

-Once upon a time, an old sage sat beneath the ancient banyan tree, his eyes half-closed as if gazing upon lifetimes beyond this one.
-A group of seekers, weary of their endless struggles, gathered around him.
+Once upon a time, an old sage sat beneath the ancient Banyan tree, his eyes half-closed as if gazing upon lifetimes beyond this one.
+A group of seekers, weary from their endless struggles, gathered around him.
 They had come with a question burning in their hearts:

 "How do we break free from karma’s relentless grip?
 How do we stop living the same patterns repeatedly, only to suffer the same fate?"